E3SM-Project/e3sm_diags/docs/html/_sources/add-new-diagnostics.rst.txt

-The above code will allow it so that if ``variables = "New_ALBEDO"`` in the diagnostics file (the json or cfg file) and ``rsdt`` and ``rsut`` are variables in the test (model) file, the ``albedo_obs()`` function is ran on the ``rsdt`` and ``rsut`` variables from the test (model) file.
+The above code will allow it so that if ``variables = "New_ALBEDO"`` in the diagnostics file (the json or cfg file) and ``rsdt`` and ``rsut`` are variables in the test (model) file, the ``albedo_obs()`` function is run on the ``rsdt`` and ``rsut`` variables from the test (model) file.

 **Note**: Please do check first if our built-in derived variable list already has included what you would like to calculate.
-Also, for more advanced users, you can clone our repo and make direct changes to the source code and maybe create a pull requst if you think the derived variable is used frequently.
+Also, for more advanced users, you can clone our repo and make direct changes to the source code and maybe create a pull request if you think the derived variable is used frequently.
 We really appreciate it!

 Example
 ~~~~~~~